cjkoepke/gatsby-starter-wordpress-base/README.md

 ## Description
 This project aims to create an opinionated boilerplate for building WordPress websites using [GatsbyJS](https://gatsbyjs.com).
 Among other things, support and methods for this project hinge on:

+- Core Gutenberg library support
+- Theme shadowing allows a parent/child theme development experience
-- Full Gutenberg Library
+- Override or extend existing Core Gutenberg library support
-- Encapsulated components that allow overriding.
+- Use [TailwindCSS](http://tailwindcss.com/) for components, or roll your own method
 - Built on WPGraphQL and Gutenberg
 - SEO handled by Yoast
+- Support for TypeScript
-- More...
+- Simple configuration

 ### Dependencies
 This project relies on a few plugins and technologies: